 - You have successfully completed the first year of Bachelor program from a recognized university in India in that exact field.

 - You have cleared the Joint Entrance Exam of IIT successfully.

-- You have passed the qualification assessment examination in Germany which is called as Feststellungsprüfung
+- You have passed the qualification assessment examination in Germany which is called as Feststellungsprüfung.

-In Germany, government provide enormous amount of subsidy on education.
+In Germany, the government provides enormous amount of subsidy on education.
 This is why most of the higher education institutes charge very little or no fees.
 If you see from that angle, every student studying in Germany gets a scholarship.
 Depending on the university and services you enjoy, you might have to pay your semester contribution.
 And, there are some special courses as well for which you would have to pay higher tuition fees.

 While pursuing bachelor in Germany or other courses, you can also work in order to support your education and later become a professional.
 All International students are permitted to work 120 full days or 240 half days in a year and thus you can earn some extra pocket money.
 After completing the course, you can stay in Germany and look for the job for 1.5 years.
 Once you find a regular job, your residence permit issued for studying purpose can be converted into residence permit for gainful employment.